 - Select Setup > Actions > SNAT.

-The static NAT action forwards packets addressed to the Firebox external interface IP address (203.0.113.2) to the private IP address of the web server (10.0.2.80).
-You can also see and edit this static NAT action from within policies where it is used.
+In this case, the static NAT action forwards packets addressed to the Firebox external interface IP address (203.0.113.2) to the private IP address of the web server (10.0.2.80).
+You can see and edit this static NAT action from within policies where it is used.

 HTTP-Proxy Policy for Incoming Traffic to the Web Server